 Your living arrangement doesn’t have to be set in stone.
 If you’re under a one year lease, switch rooms at the six month mark so that both parties get to experience apartment life in the master bedroom.

-Write up a contract regarding your room decision.
+Write this up as part of your roommate agreement.
 Both parties should sign it.
 This way when resentment arises, or one party doesn’t quite remember the details of the agreement, it’s right there in black and white and cannot be disputed.
 Honestly, who’s going to remember every detail of a verbal agreement eight months from now?

 If two roommates can’t come to a decision about who gets the larger room, it could be a red flag that living together isn’t a good idea.
-Surely other disagreements will arise over the length of your lease and if you can’t decide who will sleep where, you may not be paired up with the right roommate for you.
+Surely other disagreements will arise over the length of your lease and if you can’t decide who will sleep where, you may not be paired up with the right roommate for you, with an eventual breakup being inevitable.
+You may also want to ask these critical questions to your potential roommate.

 Roommate Rumble: 5 Ways to Settle a Decor War